Kevin Kiley (politician): California State Legislature (2016–2022)

+In his final term in the State Assembly, Kiley introduced legislation to ban local and state governments from implementing vaccine mandates.

 United States Senate vacancies

 In 2020, Kiley urged passage of his bill that would require the potential successor of then-candidate for vice president and Senator Kamala Harris to be elected by California's voters and not appointed by the governor; he reiterated that view during the 2021 gubernatorial recall campaign by pledging to allow voters to pick a replacement for Senator Dianne Feinstein if he became governor and her seat became vacant.
 Kiley later flagged a constitutional issue with Newsom's appointment of Alex Padilla to replace Harris and Padilla's expected service until January 2023, since the U.S. Constitution stipulates that such appointees serve "until the people fill the vacancies by election".

 After lawmakers in the state assembly passed a bill to address the issue that would require voters to select two senators for the same seat—one to serve in the lame-duck session from November 2022 to January 2023 and another for January 2023 to January 2029—Kiley said Newsom should have called a special election to fill Harris's seat much earlier, and that the bill would solve the problem in "the most undemocratic way possible".
-Newsom eventually signed the bill, which meant California's voters had to vote simultaneously for both the lame-duck Senate seat and the next full Senate term.
+Newsom signed the bill, which meant California's voters had to vote simultaneously for both the lame-duck Senate seat and the next full Senate term.

-Kiley supports ending California High-Speed Rail.

-Personal life

-Kiley married Chelsee Gardner on December 30, 2023.
-The ceremony took place at Pioneer Church in Auburn, California, the oldest church in Placer County.
-Chelsee and Kevin met at a community event in Rocklin, California, celebrating the Fourth of July.
-Kevin proposed to Chelsee in the summer of 2023 in the same park where they first met.
-The couple reside in Roseville.
+2021 California gubernatorial recall election